310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Souma %}
-… We *do* have a landline phone at home.
+…We *do* have a landline phone at home.
 But I cannot get accustomed to a *“smar-to foon”* and all of its unnecessary features.
 I am not fond of how it is all jumbled up.

 *“Smar-to foons”* should be just like their name, and be more simplified.
 {% endbubble %}